Over 120 years of experience

 • 23% of our learners have no qualifications at all.

-The learning programmes that the WEA offer is aligned to the outcomes and indicators of the Scottish Governments National Performance Framework and the Future Skills Action Plan for Scotland.
+The learning programmes that the WEA offer are aligned to the outcomes and indicators of the Scottish Governments National Performance Framework and the Future Skills Action Plan for Scotland.

 A partnership that transforms lives

-The current portfolio of provision reflects the needs of our client groups: -
+The current portfolio of provisions reflects the needs of our client groups.

 • Delivering learning to those with low or no qualifications to enable progression to SCQF 4

-• Improving core skills of literacy and numeracy
+• Improving core skills of literacy, numeracy and ICT

-• Contributing to Scotland ESOL Strategy for migrants and refugees
+• Contributing to Scotland's ESOL Strategy for migrants and refugees

 • Delivering digital literacy programmes to combat digital poverty.